KexinLu/workspaces/README.md

 ## usage
 ```
+Navigate between your projects with ease

+Usage:
   workspaces [flags]
   workspaces [command]

 Available Commands:
+  alias       Set alias to project
   help        Help about any command
-  list        Show all projects managed by workspaces
+  list        Show all projects in registry
-  pick        Add directory to managed projects
+  pick        Add directory to registry
+  remove      remove project from registry
   scan        Show all projects managed by workspaces
   setup       initialize ~/.workspaces folder and ~/.workspaces/config
   wd          show project path